Go Back

 What is Carrier Testing?

-Because this test evaluates your genes (or your partner’s), it really has nothing to do with your pregnancy, but since you are now growing your family, knowing your carrier status might feel important to you.
-Carrier testing is something that only needs to be done once in your life so if you have already had carrier testing, you do not need to repeat it.
-Often, our patients will choose to test one partner, wait for results to see if they are a carrier & then test the partner or sperm donor to see if there is any overlap in the partnership’s carrier status.
+Because this test evaluates your genes rather than a particular pregnancy, it only needs to be done once in your life.
+So if you have already had carrier testing, you do not need to repeat it.
+Often, our patients will choose to test one partner, wait for results to see if that person is a carrier, and then test the partner or sperm donor to see if there is any overlap.

 What kind of tests are available?